 A pedestal ticket includes access to the inside of the statue’s pedestal as well as the 360-degree outdoor balcony that sits just below Lady Liberty’s feet.

-You can buy tickets for the pedestal online or the day of at Castle Clinton.
+Tour groups aren’t generally allowed on the pedestal, but if you’re visiting on your own, you can buy tickets for the pedestal online or the day of at Castle Clinton.
 Just be sure to ask for a “pedestal reserve ticket.”

 Availability is not guaranteed since only a few thousand people are permitted inside each day.
 If you’re set on climbing the pedestal, it is best to buy in advance.